os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/barrier.md

 ![](/v1/images/threads-and-synchronization/barrier.png?width=433px)

-A mutex lock is meant to be taken and released, always in that order, by each task that uses the shared resource it protects.
+A mutex lock is meant to first be taken and then released, always in that order, by each task that uses the shared resource it protects.
 In general, semaphores should not be used to enforce mutual exclusion.
-The correct use of a semaphore is to signaling from one task to another, i.e., a task  either signal or wait, not both.
+The correct use of a semaphore is to signaling from one task to another, i.e., a task either signal or wait on a semaphore, not both.

-In this assignment you will solve the rendezvous problem using semaphores.
+In this assignment you will solve the barrier problem using semaphores.
 This problem clearly demonstrates the type of synchronization that can be provided by semaphores.